nsquared-team/draw-attention/readme.txt

 == Changelog ==

+= BETA =
+* Fixed: Preview not working in some cases

 = 1.3 =
 * New: Easily preview your interactive image using "Preview Changes" or "View Post" after saving changes in the dashboard
 * Improved: Better handling of mobile device changing orientation after interactive image is loaded